renesas/ra-fsp-examples/example_projects/fpb_ra4e1/NetX_wifi/NetX_wifi_fpb_ra4e1_ep/readme.txt

 Sokit setup on PC as TCP server:

-	1. Download sokit tool form https://www.softpedia.com/get/Network-Tools/Misc-Networking-Tools/sokit.shtml
+	1. Download sokit tool from https://www.softpedia.com/get/Network-Tools/Misc-Networking-Tools/sokit.shtml
 	2. Once downloaded, extract the contents and start sokit.exe.
 	3. Once started, in the 'Server' tab configure the 'Network Setup'.
 	4. In the 'TCP Addr' field, enter the PC's IPv4 address.
 And in 'Port' field, enter the port number.